About me

 RESEARCH: WORKING PAPERS

-• Strategic or scarred?
-Disparities in college enrollment and dropout response to macroeconomic conditions.
+• Strategic or Scarred?
+Disparities in College Enrollment and Dropout Response to Macroeconomic Conditions.
 [Job Market Paper] Download here

 • State dependent Okun’s law: A selective labor hoarding approach Download here

-In this paper I show that Okun’s Law, the relationship between changes in the unemployment rate and real GDP, is state dependent: the relationship is stronger during recessions.
+In this paper I show that Okun’s Law, the relationship between changes in the unemployment rate and real GDP growth, is state dependent: the relationship is stronger during recessions.
 I hypothesize that this state dependency arises from firms engaging in selective labor hoarding.
 If firms hoard high-skilled workers outside of recessions to economize on training costs, the Okun relationship will be relatively flat in those times.
-Such labor hoarding becomes untenable during recessions, which produces a nonlinear response of unemployment.
+Such labor hoarding becomes untenable during large recessions, which produces a nonlinear response of unemployment.
 I build a dynamic model of directed search with heterogeneous firms, endogenous exit, and training costs that generates the nonlinear response of unemployment to changes in real GDP.

 • Global Supply Chains and regional shocks with Jose Ramon Moran